AustrianTradingMachine/xwrpr/README.md

 Example
 -------
-the following example will show how to retrieve data with XTBpy.
+The following example will show how to retrieve data with XTBpy.
 You will find this example also in tests/test_get_symbol.py

 ```python